 Create an exhibit that shows the public what you learned in the beekeeping project this year.
 Note: No beehives may be exhibited.
-(Honey moisture content will be measured.)
+Honey moisture content will be measured at the State Fair for Level 2 & 3.
 Fill level: the honey should be filled to the jar shoulder, not over, nor under.
-Chunk honey should go in a wide-mouth jar, preferably one specially made for chunk honey (see beekeeping catalogs).
-Be careful to distinguish "chunk honey" (comb in jar) from "cut comb" (comb only in plastic box).
+Chunk honey should go in a wide-mouth jar, preferably one specially made for chunk honey (see beekeeping catalog HillCo LLC Beekeeping Equipment Catalog).
+Be careful to distinguish "chunk honey"

+(comb in jar) from "cut comb" (comb only in plastic box).
 Honey exhibited (including chunk, cut comb, and sections) must be collected since the previous year's fair.